BELARUS: Political prisoners denied religious freedom

 For three months - including Easter - over the 2006 presidential election period, Severinets was not allowed to go to church at all, he told Forum 18.
 While pointing out that most ordinary prisoners are not religious believers and do not seek pastoral provision, Severinets also noted that being a well-known political prisoner could sometimes work in his favour, however.
 At the open prison's timber station, "it was quite normal for Catholic prisoners to be forced to work on Catholic Christmas, Orthodox on Orthodox Easter, even though this is against the law," he told Forum 18.
 "But at Orthodox Christmas I had permission to go to church - due to my prominent status - while the other prisoners were forced to work."

-Aleksandr Kozulin, an opposition leader, was permitted to attend his wife's funeral at Minsk's Catholic church of SS Simon & Helen on 26 February only after he went on hunger strike, Russian news agency RIA Novosti reported.
+Aleksandr Kozulin, an opposition leader, was permitted to attend his wife's funeral at Minsk's Catholic Church of Saints Simon and Helena (known locally due to its brickwork as the Red Church) on 26 February only after he went on hunger strike, Russian news agency RIA Novosti reported.
 Accused of causing public disorder and sentenced to five and a half years in a strict regime prison in July 2006, Kozulin has been recognised as a prisoner of conscience by Amnesty International.

 The 2002 Religion Law stipulates that worship services take place in prisons and detention facilities at the request of inmates, in premises specially designated by the particular institution's administration (Article 25).
 The Criminal Enforcement Code additionally states that convicts "may be given permission to visit places where worship services take place" (Article 12).
 This is subject to the individual prison administration, Minsk-based religious freedom lawyer Dina Shavtsova explained to Forum 18 on 13 March.